 And once you’ve done that, that’s when to get smart with your media agency.
 Get them to hunt down deals for you.
 Plenty of companies will have pulled TV adverts so there will likely be some good deals going.
 But also now’s the time to review where you put your media spend.
 There are lots of people at home at the moment so direct mail and door drops have never been more in vogue.
 Similarly, daytime TV through platforms like Sky Adsmart could be an interesting option to trial, as well as day part paid online advertising and social.

 Guard any high-value customers that you might have – especially from your competitors

 Simply put, do whatever it takes to protect your high-value customers, including giving them exclusive price promotions not on offer to anyone else.
-It might be worth, once you’ve identified them, opening a dialogue with them, to find out what their concerns are and maybe even let them decide what rewards they receive for continuing to be loyal to you.
-It might not even be that you offer them something now – if you’re in fashion you could consider giving them an exclusive offer for Christmas that they can cash in during December if they buy one thing every month with you now.
+It might be worth, once you’ve identified them, opening a dialogue with them, to find out what their concerns are.
+Maybe even let them decide what rewards they receive for continuing to be loyal to you.
+It might not even be that you offer them something now.
+If you’re in fashion you could consider giving them an exclusive offer for Christmas that they can cash in during December if they buy one thing every month with you now.

 Again, this is the time to engage your agency, get them to come to you with inventive ways that you can identify, retain and encourage your high-value customers whether it be a B2B or B2C sector you operate in.

 Use price promotions yes, but get inventive with any offers

 Buy one get one free and other price promotions will always be popular during strange times like these when people are concerned about money.
 But enticing offers don’t always have to be about saving money now, or at all.
 Again, this is where you should get your agency thinking for you, taking your offering and devising you inventive and enticing ways to get sales over the line and attract new customers.